Sauravroy34/get_the_text/README.md

-Extracting texts from images
+Extracting texts from images using LSTM
-Currently my computer can handle the training